 If you have executed the command from Step 4 on all the nodes, wait for the cluster to become Active.

-7. Click Deploy in the upper right corner of the screen to open the Deploy Workload page.
+7. Click Create in the upper right corner of the screen to open the Deployment: Create page.

-8. Name your deployment and provide the Docker image.
+9. Name your deployment and provide the Docker image.
+Add ports for accessing the app.

 Note: Read How to Create Docker Image with Dockerfile to learn how to package your application for Docker.

-11. Access the app using the ports you assigned.
+12. Access the app using the IP of your workload cluster.

 Note: For a comprehensive tutorial on deploying app workloads with Rancher, read How to Set Up a Kubernetes Cluster with Rancher.

 S.0 server instances provide a cost-effective dedicated server solution for development projects.
-This tutorial showed you how to utilize an S.0 instance for sandboxing your applications.
+This tutorial showed you how to utilize an S.0 instance to sandbox your applications.